brageon/debt/container/Container.md

 ```
 Wayland C API: For low-level interaction with the Wayland compositor. gnome-tweaks or gsettings.
 Wayland Clients: High-level libraries that provide abstractions over the Wayland protocol (e.g., Weston, wlroots).
-Input Method Frameworks: Libraries like libinput or libxkbcommon for handling input events.Wayland C API: For low-level interaction with the Wayland compositor. gnome-tweaks or gsettings.
-Wayland Clients: High-level libraries that provide abstractions over the Wayland protocol (e.g., Weston, wlroots).
 Input Method Frameworks: Libraries like libinput or libxkbcommon for handling input events.